Loading...

 Portion Control

-Reduce the serving size of brown rice and Indian chole to limit the amount of carbohydrates consumed in a single meal.
+Reduce the portion size of brown rice and chole to help manage the glucose spike.

 Stay Hydrated